za98/CS301_Project_AI/README.md

-_*Group 3 split up, but this portion of the project fairly belongs to all 3 members since we all worked on it evenly._
+* Group 3 split up, but this portion of the project fairly belongs to all 3 members since we all worked on it evenly. *
+* Thus, the proposal and kaggle competition will remain the same. *
+* However, since the former third member may end up keeping the original company name, we will change ours to avoid overlap. *

-# Company name: Clarity Inc.
+# Company name: Golden Word

-“Clarity Incorporated shines light on the truth behind your data.”
+“The human language is rich with opportunity for business growth!
+Let us help you turn your words to gold.”

-# Team members:
+# Project Report

+Utilizing JAX to Analyze the Human Language

-• Ziad Abou-Ghali
+Proposed By: Matthew Barrera, Ziad Abou-Ghali

-• Matthew Barrera

 ## Kaggle Competition: